 The department mailed 2017 personal property reporting forms to business owners on January 3, 2017.
-Business & industrial taxpayers have until March 1, 2017 to submit their personal property reporting forms electronically through TAP or by mailing/delivering the forms to the department.
+Business & industrial taxpayers have until March 1, annually, to submit their personal property reporting forms electronically through TAP or by mailing/delivering the forms to the department.
 For reporting forms not received by the March 1 deadline, the department assesses a penalty equal to 20% of the depreciated personal property value to the personal property records.

 New business and industrial property owners need to submit a written report the first time you report your personal property.
 A personal property reporting form should be completed and returned to the local Department of Revenue office where the personal property is located.
 Complete list of addresses and phone numbers for the department's 56 local offices.

 A reporting form must be submitted to the department even if there were no changes to the personal property since the previous tax year, or if the business closed or was sold.

 Livestock reporting is no longer completed on the personal property reporting form.
 Livestock reporting forms were mailed January 11, 2017 to livestock owners that reported livestock in 2016.
 Livestock owners have the option to report livestock and pay per capita fees online at ReportYourLivestock.mt.gov.
 Montana law requires all livestock owners to report by March 1 of each year the number of livestock owned as of February 1.
 Livestock per capita fee payments are due May 31.